 The recent developments in Ukraine have not directly affected Group's operations; however, the management closely monitors the situation in global financial markets and countries where the Group operates.
-Particularly, an emphasis is put on foreign exchange transaction monitoring.

 In response to COVID-19 outbreak in 2020, the Group successfully reviewed its operations, reduced the long-term cost base and maintained growth during FY'20 and FY'21.
-The results have proven that the Group and management is ready for the new normal and experience shows that the Group is able to adapt to changing environment swiftly and efficiently.
+The results have proven that the Group is able to adapt to changing environment swiftly and efficiently.